 Covariate effects represent how ecosystem change is associated with Chum salmon survival at various life stages.
 The covariate effect sizes presented here are the estimated percent change in survival resulting from 1 standard deviation increase in the covariate, conditional on the basal productivity (i.e. maximum survival) rate, maximum carrying capacity for a given life stage and the estimated covariate coefficient (Table 2).
-We found that most covariates in the juvenile stage did not have an effect that was different from zero, however we found a positive relationship between winter snowpack and juvenile survival, suggesting that an increase in winter snowpack mean depth of 12 inches (1 SD) is associated with a 19.40% increase in survival (19.40% 95% CI: (6.90, 35.40), Table 2, Figure 4).
+We found that most covariates in the juvenile stage did not have an effect that was different from zero; however, we found a positive relationship between winter snowpack and juvenile survival, suggesting that a 12-inch (1 SD) increase in mean winter snowpack depthis associated with a 19.40% increase in survival (19.40% 95% CI: (6.90, 35.40), Table 2, Figure 4).
 Covariates explored for the marine stage, from the first winter at sea to maturity, appeared to have a stronger association with survival.
 We found a negative relationship between marine survival and Chum salmon hatchery release abundance, suggesting that for every increase in North Pacific Chum salmon hatchery releases of 158,735 fish (1 SD), Yukon River Chum survival declines by 15.20% (95% CI: -23.09, -6.78).
 We also found a negative relationship between marine survival and winter CDD in the Aleutians Islands (-24.75, 95% CI: (-32.85,-17.78)) (Table S2, Figure 4), indicating that for an increase in 91.7C cumulative degree days over the course of the winter, survival declines by ~25%.
 Finally, we found a positive effect of juvenile stomach fullness on marine survival, meaning that an increase in 1 SD of the SFI (141.6, units are (prey weight*10,000)/Predator biomass, see Murphy et al 2021 for further detail) relates to a 34.06% increase in marine survival (34.06%, 95% CI: (22.75, 46.59), Table 2, Figure 4).

 3.4 Sensitivity Analysis